-If you are looking for a budget plan, Sompo's attractive prices and solid coverage can make for an enticing option.
-However, due to its static coverage amounts, it may not benefit drivers looking for lenient or high coverage policies.
+Luxury car owners looking for a low cost plan may find Sompo's attractive prices and solid coverage an enticing option.
+However, due to its static coverage amounts and uncompetitive premiums for owners of mid-priced sedans and SUVs, it may not benefit drivers looking for high coverage or budget-friendly plans

 |Summary of Sompo ExcelDrive Car Insurance|

 |Not the best option for those looking for high medical or passenger coverage|

 |Plans cost below average for luxury car drivers, but above average for most other drivers|

 |Repairs only at Sompo's workshops for Focus & Gold plans|